|Also known as|

 Conversion to residential usage is a positive option for this early industrial site, however a maximum build height of not more than 3 levels across the entire site would have been a better community outcome rather than the local council ‘approved’ eleven levels.
 Eleven levels is just too highly intense in nature for this area.
 On top of that, they offer the community a less than satisfactory, token gesture of minimal additional greenspace available on the site when compared to the thousands of people who are intended to live there, to woo the surrounding neighborhood.

-As an industrial factory conversion alternative project nearby showed the conversion and redevelopment of 25 Arden Street ‘Bulla Cream Factory’ into three level residential housing whilst maintaining the heritage of the existing building.
-That would have to be considered close to the ‘Gold Standard’ of industrial-to-residential-conversions within North and West Melbourne.
+A much better example of a factory conversion to residential can be seen at 25 Arden Street ‘Bulla Cream Factory’ This site was converted into three level residential housing, whilst still maintaining the heritage of the existing building.
+This conversion is considered to be ‘Gold Standard’ of industrial-to-residential-conversions within North and West Melbourne.

-It is unfortunate they are not preserving and maintaining a greater amount of the heritage building structure than what is being proposed, doing so would have been a more favorable community outcome.
+It is unfortunate the developers of the Abbotsford Street site are not preserving and maintaining a greater amount of the heritage building structure than what is being proposed, doing so would have be a more favorable community outcome.

-Flats like those proposed, tend to be occupied predominately by tenants rather than owner occupiers.
-Flats wear out faster and end up becoming far less ‘aspirational’ environments to live in than stand alone housing.
 Owners and renters prefer housing that’s been built to similar build heights and architectural styles of the surrounding Victorian streetscape.
-Even more so, when those single and two story homes have their own private back yard garden space, an ample supply of on street parking and are walking distance away from a large park.
+Even more so, when those single and two story homes have their own private back yard garden space, as well as an ample supply of on street parking and are walking distance away from a nice open park.